Welcome to another great season of summer programs at Penn State Abington!

 Information about the pre-pay lunch meal plan for campers will be made available prior to the start of camps.

-Instructors and counselors are on hand during the lunch hour to assist and supervise.
+Instructors and teaching assistants are on hand during the lunch hour to assist and supervise.
 Snacks are not provided during the morning or afternoon segments of camp.
 If needed, students are welcome to bring their own snacks.
 Students should bring water bottles each day.

-Enrollment is limited in all of our camps to ensure a quality learning experience for everyone involved.
+Enrollment is limited in all of our programs to ensure a quality learning experience for everyone involved.
 We encourage you to register early.

-The University reserves the right to cancel or postpone any camp due to insufficient enrollment or unforeseen circumstances.
-If a camp is cancelled by the university, registrants will be notified immediately and registration fee refunds will be processed.
+All program prices and dates are subject to change at any time.
+Further, the University reserves the right to cancel or postpone any program due to insufficient enrollment or unforeseen circumstances.
+If a program is cancelled by the university, registrants will be notified immediately and registration fee refunds will be processed.